phillipluong/PyTorchProjects/Intro to RNNs via Fashion-MNIST/README.md

 # What is the Dataset?
 The dataset being analysed is the Fashion-MNIST Dataset.
-A variant of the original MNIST dataset, Fashion-MNIST is a collection of greyscale images of Fashion items, each labeled with one of ten classes:
+Fashion-MNIST considers as an upgrade to MNIST to increase the difficulty of the classification problem.
+Fashion-MNIST is a collection of greyscale images of Fashion items, each labeled with one of ten classes:

 | __Label__ | __Description__ |
 |-----------|-----------------|